iltommi/qdb-documentation/source/api/c.rst

         // error management
     }

-    // you know have in results an array of null terminated strings
+    // you now have in results an array of null terminated strings
     // representing the matching entries

 The function automatically alocates all required memory.
 This memory must be released by the caller at a later time::